jpetazzo/jpetazzo.github.io/_posts/2013-11-17-flynn-docker-paas.markdown

 where should I run this new job, which needs such and such resources?".
 To quote the authors: "this does a job similar to Mesos, but for 1000x less lines of code".
+To be more accurate, Sampi itself doesn't do any scheduling; but it presents a consistent view of the cluster (and resource usage) to the actual schedulers, and serializes transactions.
+In other words, it prevents two concurrent schedulers (or two concurrent operations by the same scheduler) from putting the cluster in a state where resource constraints wouldn't be satisfied anymore.
+This is inspired by the Google [Omega] paper.
+The real schedulers are implemented on top of Sampi;
+there are currently two tiny schedulers implemented in the controller API (to support basic scaling and one-off jobs), and something more robust will be added later.

 There is a **git frontend**.
 It's a generic SSH server, able to accept git-over-SSH connections, receive git pushes, and then ship them to other